 - Encourage staff and students who are sick or who have recently had close contact with a person with COVID-19 to stay home. - Encourage at-home screening for symptoms before arrival at school. - Conduct visual wellness checks of students. - Monitor staff and students throughout the day for signs of illness. - If a student is exhibiting symptoms of COVID-19, take temperature with a notouch thermometer.
-Staff will communicate with parent/caregiver and refer to student's health history form. - Students and staff with a fever of 100.4 degrees or higher, cough, or other COVID-19 symptoms will be sent home. - Siblings will not be sent home if one sibling is exhibiting symptoms, but will be monitored for symptoms at school. - Document/track incidents of possible exposure and notify local health officials, staff, and families immediately of any positive case of COVID-19 while maintaining confidentiality, as required under FERPA and state law related to privacy of educational records.
+Staff will communicate with parent/caregiver and refer to student's health history form. - Students and staff with a fever of 100.4 degrees or higher, cough, or other COVID-19 symptoms will be sent home. - Siblings will not be sent home if one sibling is exhibiting symptoms, but will be monitored for symptoms at school. - Document/track incidents of possible exposure and notify local health officials, proximity to the student) so that they can be quarantined at home.